eur-nl/programming-cafe/content/faq.md

 ## 3. Will there be food?

 We will try to always provide some source of food for the lunch breaks.
-However, you can also bring your own lunch with you!
+However, you can bring your own lunch with you!

 ## 4. I am a Bachelor/Master student.
 Can I attend?